rymarinelli/ComPromptMized/README.md

    docker compose up -d
    ```

-2. Create two mailboxes to watch the worm spread:

-   - Visit `https://mailcow.localhost` (or the hostname you set in `mailcow.conf`).
-   - Sign in to the admin UI (default credentials `admin` / `moohoo`).
-   - Add `demo1@mail.local` and `demo2@mail.local` with password `demo123`.
-   - You can check these mailboxes later via SOGo or Roundcube at `https://mailcow.localhost/SOGo/`.
+2. The script automatically provisions `demo1@mail.local` and `demo2@mail.local` with password `demo123`.
+You can verify or manage them by visiting `https://mailcow.localhost` (default admin credentials `admin` / `moohoo`).
+Check these mailboxes later via SOGo or Roundcube at `https://mailcow.localhost/SOGo/`.

 3. Configure the app to use Mailcow's SMTP service: